-Besides the correlation between different hardness numbers, there are also some correlations possible with other material properties.
-For example, for heat-treated plain carbon steels and medium alloy steels, another convenient conversion is that of Brinell hardness to ultimate tensile strength.
+Besides the correlation between different hardness numbers, some correlations are possible with other material properties.
+For example, another convenient conversion is Brinell hardness to ultimate tensile strength for heat-treated plain carbon steels and medium alloy steels.
 In this case, the ultimate tensile strength (in psi) approximately equals the Brinell Hardness Number multiplied by 500.
 Generally, a high hardness will indicate a relatively high strength and low ductility in the material.

 In industry, hardness tests on metals are used mainly as a check on the quality and uniformity of metals, especially during heat treatment operations.
 The tests can generally be applied to the finished product without significant damage.